MaastrichtU-IDS/fair-test/README.md

 [![Run tests](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/run-tests.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/run-tests.yml) [![Publish to PyPI](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml) [![CodeQL](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/codeql-analysis.yml) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=MaastrichtU-IDS_fair-test&metric=coverage)](https://sonarcloud.io/dashboard?id=MaastrichtU-IDS_fair-test)

-`fair-test` is a library to build and deploy FAIR metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).
+`fair-test` is a library to build and deploy [FAIR](https://www.go-fair.org/fair-principles/) metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).

 It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by various FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)

+FAIR metrics tests are evaluations taking a subject URL as input, executing a battery of tests (e.g. checking if machine readable metadata is available at this URL), and returning a score of 0 or 1, with the evaluation logs.

 > Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.